vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/zkProver-State-Machines.md

 (b) Collates them into bundles of a few zk-STARK proofs,

-(c) And produced a further zk-STARK proof of each bundle.
+(c) And produces a further zk-STARK proof of each bundle,

+(d) The resulting zk-STARK proofs of the bundle are also collated and proved with only one zk-STARK proof.

 This way, hundreds of zk-STARK proofs are represented and proved with only one zk-STARK proof.